 As stated, the first task of a coexistence system is to discover WS radio systems that need to coexist with each other.
 To solve the first task, a logical entity called a Coexistence Discovery and Information Server (CDIS) is defined.
 Its key function is to support discovery of the neighbor WS radio systems.
 Two WS radio systems are neighbors if they are likely to cause one-way or mutual harmful interference to one another if they operate on the same frequency channel.

 The second task of a coexistence system is to continuously update operating parameters of WS radio systems in a way that improves their performance.
-The IEEE standard 802.19.1 provides two coexistence services to solve this task, namely, information service and management service.
+IEEE Std 802.19.1 provides two coexistence services to solve this task, namely, information service and management service.

 Within the information service, the coexistence system provides neighbor discovery information to a WS radio system, and the WS radio system autonomously updates its operating parameters.
 Within the management service, the coexistence system manages the operating parameters of a WS radio system.
 To provide the management service, a logical entity called a coexistence manager (CM) is defined.

 Once a coexistence system is deployed and in operation, it is intended to serve various types of white space radio systems.
 Correspondingly, there is a need to have a unified interface between different types of WS radio systems and a coexistence system.
 This task is solved by defining a logical entity called a coexistence enabler (CE).
 A CE provides a unified interface between a WS radio system and the IEEE 802.19.1 coexistence system.
-The interface between a CE and a WS radio system is outside of the scope of the IEEE 802.19.1 standard.
+The interface between a CE and a WS radio system is outside of the scope of IEEE Std 802.19.1.
 In fact, the service access point is defined in an abstract manner in the standard, while exact implementation is left up to manufacturers.
 Such an approach is very beneficial, because it does not require any changes in already published and future standards in order to use coexistence services provided by the IEEE 802.19.1 coexistence system.
 A CE will serve as a translator of WS radio system specific messages to be exchanged between a CE and a CM.

 Application-domain standards that build on IEEE 802 standards